 - Bacteria Buddy Passport Program featuring hands-on activities for bacteria farmers ages 4-12 years old.

-- Special emphasis on the microbiome and glyphosate research and the most recent data from the American Gut Project.
+- Emphasis on the microbiome and glyphosate research and the most recent data from our collaborative study with Slow Food Ventura County.

 History of the FERMENTATION Festival